 'De Bellaigue's...book is an Enlightenment in itself, and a salient one in this age when everyone seems to feel entitled to a firm opinion about Islam and Muslims.'
 David Aaronovitch, The Times

-THE ISLAMIC ENLIGHTENMENT: THE MODERN STRUGGLE BETWEEN FAITH AND REASON, THE BODLEY HEAD (UK), liveright (US), 2017. the paperback editions come out on february 22 and august 14 2018 respectively.
+THE ISLAMIC ENLIGHTENMENT: THE MODERN STRUGGLE BETWEEN FAITH AND REASON, THE BODLEY HEAD (UK), liveright (US), 2017. the UK paperback came out on february 22 and the US paperback comes out on august 14.

 The Muslim world has often been accused of a failure to modernize, reform and adapt.
 In fact, from the beginning of the nineteenth century to the present day, Islamic society in its Middle Eastern heartlands has been transformed by modern ideals and practices, including the adoption of modern medicine, the emergence of women from seclusion, and the development of democracy.
 Islamic civilization has been undergoing an anguished transformation, and the violence of an infinitesimally small minority is the blowback from this process.